telefonicaid/fiware-glancesync/doc/users_manual.rst

  # The default value, max_children = 1, implies that synchronisation is fully
  # sequential.
  max_children = 1

+ # Path where images are located.
+The default location is
+ # /var/lib/glance/images, tha path where a glance server using the default
+ # backend store the images.
+ images_dir = /var/lib/glance/images

  [DEFAULT]

  # Values in this section are default values for the other sections.